 - the degree of probable success in penetrating a specific countermeasure; and

-- the greater the knowledge of that vulnerability within the population, the greater the likelihood of successful attack.
+- the degree of knowledge of that vulnerability within the population.

 Each of these concepts may be verified by testing.
-There are a variety of risk-quantification tools available through risk-management organizations and vendors.
-This is but one exercise that may be engaged in by a governance team approach or in cooperation with the potentially affected business
+There are a variety of risk-quantification tools available through risk management organizations and vendors.
+This is but one exercise that may be engaged in by a governance team or in cooperation with the potentially affected business units.

 The bottom line is the need to understand the potential impact of higher-likelihood risk events in financial and other relevant terms.

 For more information on this topic see Risk-Based Security: Risk Assessment

 Watch our 3-minute video

 to learn about how the SEC works with security leaders.
 Contact us at: contact @secleader.com

 Copyright Security Executive Council.
 Last Updated: July 16, 2018

 You can download a PDF of this resource below.